hageltech/cert-manager-webhook-oci/README.md

+# THIS IS NO LONGER NEEDED, UPSTREAM IMPLEMENTED ALL THE FIXES THAT WE NEEDED.

-# ACME webhook for Oracle Cloud Infrastructure
+## ACME webhook for Oracle Cloud Infrastructure

 This solver can be used when you want to use cert-manager with Oracle Cloud Infrastructure as a DNS provider.